ChadWKirk/WorkoutTracker/README.md

 You will also be able to cycle different exercises every other week or every other workout for that lift.
 So for example if you have Monday - Overhand Pullups, you can set it to cycle to Underhand Chinups every other week.
 So Monday 1 = Overhand, Monday 2 = Underhand, etc.

 You will also be able to make your split go more than 7 days (a week).
 For example, instead of doing the same training every monday, you can extend it to a 10 day split or 14 day split etc. So you could set chest and triceps to be Monday-Thursday-Sunday-Wednesday-Saturday-Monday instead of Monday-Thursday-Monday-Thursday.

+You will also be able to edit a current split by removing an exercise, adding an exercise or moving an exercise to a different day.

+Exercise data will always stay on your account even if you delete it from all of your splits.
+Analytics will be permanent.

+Notes:

+This is just some notes on the app's design until I move it to actual documentation or something.

+When first opening the app, there will be an "Add Split" button.
+This will allow you to create different workout splits since most people change their splits over time to either experiment with a different split or just needing to tweak it.
+You will be able to name each split.
+When viewing statistics with the line graph, you can check off the box for each split you want to be compared on the line graph.